Contact Us for a Free Consultation (213) 542-0979

 Are you going to be put on probation?
 Are you going to have a bunch of time suspended over your head?
 Are you going to be ordered to do classes?
 Are you going to be ordered to do Caltrans community service?
 What exactly is the punishment going to be?
 There's a whole slew of different punishments depending on the exact type of case you have.

-For example, in a sex crime case, one of the biggest punishments that people want to try to avoid is having to register as a sex offender for the rest of their life and being put on the Megan's Law website.
+For example, in a sex crime case, one of the biggest punishments that people want to try to avoid is having to register as a sex offender for the rest of their lives and being put on the Megan's Law website.
 If you're being charged with a murder case, you're trying to avoid a life sentence.
 In other words, a sentence that has life pushed on the back of it.
-If you're being charged with a felony DUI, you're trying to avoid losing your license for many years, being sentenced to prison because you've hurt somebody during that DUI.
+If you're being charged with a felony DUI, you're trying to avoid losing your license for many years and being sentenced to prison because you've hurt somebody during that DUI.

 I can go on and on and on about these sentences.
-As you're probably starting to gather, a sentence if particular to a defendant.
+As you're probably starting to gather, a sentence is particular to a defendant.
 In other words, it's not going to be the same sentence for every single defendant.
 In addition to looking at the type of crime you've committed, which is obviously very important, they're also going to look at the type of person you are.

 Are we dealing with somebody who has no criminal record?
 Has never gotten even a jay-walking ticket or a speeding ticket?
-Or are we dealing with somebody who has a very bad career criminal record or are we dealing with somebody in the middle, and that's one of the biggest factors — what type of person are we dealing with.
+Or are we dealing with somebody who has a very bad career criminal record, or are we dealing with somebody in the middle, and that's one of the biggest factors — what type of person are we dealing with?

 Because really what the prosecutors and what judges do when they look at a sentence for a person in Los Angeles in a criminal case, they're going to look at, what did we do to this person the last time they did something bad and are they doing the same type of activity?